What is the PeakTrace™ Basecaller

-The bottom line is we don’t examine the data of our customers without their permission.
+The bottom line is we don’t examine the data of our paying customers without their permission.

 How does PeakTrace work?

 I want to know more about PeakTrace

 We have released a whitepaper on PeakTrace describing the validation of both the PeakTrace and KB Basecallers.
 Please download the PeakTrace Whitepaper to learn more, or visit the PeakTrace FAQ page.
 If you are interested in the basecaller validation process, we have written about the validation process we performed for PeakTrace and KB.